ungeralexan/thesis/README.md

 - **rf_prepare.R**: R script for data preparation, feature engineering, etc.

 ### Analysis Script
-- **model_one.R**: R script for that entails the random forest the SHAP analysis is build on.
+- **model_one.R**: R script that entails the random forest the SHAP analysis is build on.
 - **refine_model_2.R**: R script for the more nuanced random forest model after the SHAP analysis.

 ### Scripts for descriptives and visualizations